bpucker/CoExpPhylo/README.md

 #### Alignment
 `--alnmethod` specifies the algorithm/tool used for construction of the multiple sequence alignment as basis of the phylogenetic tree construction.
 Currently, MAFFT and MUSCLE are the supported options.
 Default is MAFFT.

 `--mafft` specifies the MAFFT path.
-This option can be used if MAFFT is not in the PATH variable or if a specific version should be used.
+This option can be used if MAFFT is not in the `$PATH` variable or if a specific version should be used.
 The default is 'mafft'.

 `--muscle` specifies the MUSCLE path.
-This option can be used if MUSCLE is not in the PATH variable or if a specific version should be used.
+This option can be used if MUSCLE is not in the `$PATH` variable or if a specific version should be used.
 The default is 'muscle'.

 `--occupancy` specifies the minimum column occupancy threshold for the multiple sequence alignment.
 Only alignment columns where at least the specified fraction of sequences contain a residue (i.e., are not gaps `-`) are retained for further analysis.
 The default value is 0.1.

 #### Tree construction
 `--treemethod` specifies the algorithm/tool used for construction of the phylogenetic trees once sequence clusters are identified.
 Currently, FastTree, RAxML, and IQ-TREE are the supported options.
 Default is FastTree.

 `--raxml` specifies the RAxML path.
-This option can be used if RAxML is not in the PATH variable or if a specific version should be used.
+This option can be used if RAxML is not in the `$PATH` variable or if a specific version should be used.
 The default is 'raxml'.

 `--fasttree` specifies the full path to FastTree.
-This option can be used if FastTree is not in the PATH variable or if a specific version should be used.
+This option can be used if FastTree is not in the `$PATH` variable or if a specific version should be used.
 The default is 'fasttree'.

 `--iqtree` specifies the full path to IQ-TREE.
-This option can be used if IQ-TREE is not in the PATH variable or if a specific version should be used.
+This option can be used if IQ-TREE is not in the `$PATH` variable or if a specific version should be used.
 The default is 'iqtree'.

 #### Batch uplaod to iTOL ([Letunic and Bork (2024)](https://doi.org/10.1093/nar/gkae268) [^1])